shash31/cse15l-lab-reports/lab1.md

 > With a file as an argument

-The working directory was /lecture1 when the command was run The output says that the given argument is not a directory thus it cannot perform the command cd This was an error as you cannot pass files as an argument for cd
+The working directory was /lecture1 when the command was run The output says that the given argument is not a directory thus it cannot perform the command This was an error as you cannot pass files as an argument for ~cd~

 ---

-# Examples of using *ls*
+# Examples of using ~ls~

 ![Image](ls_examples.png)